 Increase your resistance levels by doing heavy-resistance training.

-Grip strength is vital for doing pull-ups as you are required to lift your entire weight using your hands!
+Grip strength is vital for pulling-ups as you must lift your entire weight using your hands!

 With such negligible strength, you cannot expect to do pull-ups.